tsopt

 Note

 --flatten is disabled by default (precedence caveat).
-Although defaults.py defines flatten_max_iter: 50 (and the YAML table below shows flatten_max_iter: 50), the CLI initializer forces flatten_max_iter = 0 unless --flatten is explicitly passed on the command line.
-In other words, the effective value is:
+Although defaults.py defines flatten_max_iter: 50, the CLI initializer seeds flatten_max_iter = 0.
+Effective resolution:

-• CLI --flatten not passed → flatten_max_iter = 0 (surplus-mode cleanup disabled).
-The YAML value of 50 is ignored.
+• CLI --flatten not passed → flatten_max_iter = 0 unless explicitly set in YAML via hessian_dimer.flatten_max_iter (the flatten counter is read only from the hessian_dimer block for both Dimer and RS-I-RFO paths).
+The defaults.py value of 50 is ignored.

-• CLI --flatten passed → the YAML / defaults.py value applies (default flatten_max_iter = 50); you can override via YAML hessian_dimer.flatten_max_iter or rsirfo.flatten_max_iter.
+• CLI --flatten passed → the YAML / defaults.py value applies (default flatten_max_iter = 50); you can still override via YAML.

 If your TS candidate has multiple imaginary frequencies, add --flatten to enable the surplus-mode cleanup loop.